Kin punishment: North Korea

-Numerous testimonies of North Korean defectors confirm the practice of kin punishment (연좌제, yeonjwaje literally "association system") in North Korea, under which three generations of a political offender's family can be summarily imprisoned or executed.
-Such punishment is based on internal Workers' Party protocols and lies outside of the formal legal system.
+Numerous testimonies of North Korean defectors confirm the practice of kin punishment (연좌제, yeonjwaje literally "association system") in North Korea, under which three to eight generations of a political offender's family can be summarily imprisoned or executed.
+Such punishment is based on internal Workers' Party protocols and lies outside the formal legal system.
 Relatives are not told why they fell under suspicion and the punishment extends to children born in prison.
 The association system was introduced with the North Korean state's founding in 1948, having previously existed under the Joseon kingdom.